RelevanceAI/relevanceai/README.md

 ## 🧰 Config

-The config contains the adjustable global settings for the SDK.
+The config object contains the adjustable global settings for the SDK.
 For a description of all the settings, see here.

 To view setting options, run the following: